 Michael Davis brought a mobile water filtration station by Pure Water that hooks up to water sources.
 Photo Credit: April Mangino

-Outdoor kitchen ran by mother and daughter duo Stacy and Cassidy Wear, residents of nearby town Chico.
+Outdoor kitchen ran by mother and daughter duo Stacey and Cassidy Wear, residents of nearby town Chico.
 Photo Credit: Minea Bisset

 Check back we will be hosting more Eco Camps this year as well!

 The work we do is where everyone can see it.
 Public demonstrations.
 It’s in a healthy space near resources and where the community can interact with it.
 They can feel the temperature change, the beauty, the insect life – it’s this felt experience that is accessible to people which inspires the culture shift – naturally creating exponential growth.
 Schools are our first priority, as it’s the place where youth, educators and parents – the influential mother stocks of the new system – gather.
 We also have a public demontration site at The Norton Buffalo Hall as featured in the Permaculture Action Network video above.

 We are grateful to be a part of the solution, regenerating our local community.
 Come join us!